keskival/king-algorithm-manifesto/README.md

 So, we need to predict the substrate activation deltas from the agent observation, which is the virtual system input.

-In conjunction we need to learn the agent input-output function itself.
-This can be a simple neural network.
+Jointly, we need to learn the agent input-output function itself.
+This can be a simple neural network, but since it is already evident that in-context learning is in its nature progressive, increasing in both computational elements and in stored state (more tokens to attend over) as the learning progresses, we should use something analogous here.
+We can optimize/fit an algorithm which constructs more computational elements as it progresses.

-We could predict the state update with a neural network, but while possibly very useful, let's not, because we still don't understand it afterwards.
-Let's optimize an explainable algorithm there.
+We could predict the state update with a neural network as well, but while possibly very useful, let's not, because we still wouldn't be able to understand it afterwards.
+Let's optimize/fit an explainable algorithm there as well.

 ## Citing